-- IRS Regulations for Early Distributions From an IRA
+- Tax Penalty for Withdrawal From an IRA When Unemployed

 Individual retirement accounts are designed for retirement savings, but that doesn't mean you're prohibited from taking money out before you stop working.
 To prevent people from abusing IRAs, the Internal Revenue Service tacks on extra tax penalties for early withdrawals, unless an exception applies.